microsoft/onnxruntime-extensions/README.md

 ## Usage

-## 1. Augment an ONNX model with a pre- and post processing pipeline
+## 1. Augment an ONNX model with a pre- and post-processing pipeline
-check [tutorial](./tutorials/) for a couple of examples on how to do it.
+check [tutorial](./tutorials) for a couple of examples on how to do it.
 ## 2. Using Extensions for ONNX Runtime inference

 ### Python